The Bellevue Chronicle

 1913

-The hotel now has 200 guest rooms and 280 beds, with “all good rooms” equipped with private toilets, and a large portion of them also had bathrooms.
+The hotel now has 200 guest rooms and 280 beds, with ‘all good rooms‘ equipped with private toilets, and a large portion of them also had bathrooms.
 Additionally, there was a telephone installed in each room.
 The room rate for the pension is set at Fr.
 22.50.
+The Bellevue Bar is the first “American Bar” in Switzerland.

 —————